 Would you like to share your experience, strength, and hope with others in the SAA fellowship?
 Consider writing an article for possible publication in The Outer Circle.
 Here are the issue dates and deadlines for submission.

-Manuscripts may be emailed or mailed to the ISO office along with a signed General Release Form.
+Manuscripts may be submitted using the online form, , or mailed by post to the ISO office along with a signed General Release Form.
 A General Release Form is also available in The Outer Circle.